 Ryanair is a low-cost airline based in Ireland, and it definitely is a controversial company.

 While it has a really high punctuality record, with reportedly 86% of the flights arriving no later than 15 minutes after scheduled time, it is also known for leaving people stranded in European airports, making people pay for anything extra, and poor customer service overall.

-However, Ryanair’s prices can be really low – if you book in advance, you can find flights for under 45 euro return, or less if they are running a promotion.
+Ryanair’s prices can be really low – if you book in advance, you can find flights from Athens to Santorini for under 45 euro return, or less if they are running a promotion.

 The catch here is that you will need to pay extra for any piece of luggage, whether it is hand luggage or a bigger sized luggage.

 Add-ons start from about 15 euro at the time of writing, but Ryanair’s policies change all the time, so you will need to do your own research at the time of booking your tickets.